 Taking the time to do this might just change your life.

 Your relationship with money begins at any early age.
 The stories you hear, the examples you are set, and the behaviours you see will impact on you every day of your life.
-Those who have had positive examples set to them from an early age are more likely to grow up with a healthy money mindset, which allows them to co-exist happily with money and to have a great relationship with it.
+Those who have had positive examples set to them from an early age, are more likely to grow up with a healthy money mindset, allowing them to co-exist happily with money and to have a great relationship with it.
 However, there are many, many people whose upbringing results in them having a much more fractured relationship with money.

 This post will help you to identify your money mindset and will also look at some simple steps improve your relationship with money.
 There is also a helpful booklet that goes along with this blog post, which will really help you to start improving your money mindset.

 Identify your relationship with money

 The first step in improving your relationship with money lies in identifying what your relationship with money is like in the first place.

 When thinking about your relationship with money it is sometimes helpful to think of money as a person.
 I know it sounds a bit daft, but bear with me!

 Is money your best friend or your sworn enemy?
 Is money a person who makes you feel safe and secure inside?
 Or does money put you on edge every time you meet her?
 What about that brilliant, fun-filled friend who is always up for a laugh – does she spring to mind when you think of money?
 Or is it that bitchy mum from the school gates that you can’t stand the sight of?